Saugatuck Nursery School FAQ's

 If I need my child to stay early/late one day, would that be possible?

-- Our 3’s and 4’s may sign up for early drop off, lunch bunch or extended day on an as needed basis, providing space is available.
+Our 3’s and 4’s may sign up for early drop off or lunch bunch, provided space is available.

 What should I know about the enrollment process?